-Medano Pass Primitive Road
+Taking the Medano Pass Primitive Road to the Sand Dunes

 It is also recommended for some vehicles (those with regular road tires) to reduce air pressure to 20psi in each tire to navigate the sand.
 There is a place to refill your tires at the western entrance of the park.
 You can enter the trail either from the west (from the welcome center) or from the east.
 We decided to enter from the east due to departing from Colorado Springs.

-From Colorado Springs you head due south on 25 until you reach Walsenberg.
+From Colorado Springs you head due south on 25 until you reach Walsenburg.
 There we fueled up and took highway 69 west to Gardner.
 Reset your odometer and drive approximately 8 miles west of Gardner on 69 and you will see a forest service sign with “Medano Pass Road” noted (County Road 559).

-The key to maneuvering through the sand is to keep your vehicle moving and not stopping on soft sand.
-There are great views of the dunes on this last portion of the trail, and ends at the camping ground near the Great Sand Dune welcome center.
+The key to maneuvering through the sand is to keep your vehicle moving and not stop on soft sand.
+There are great views of the dunes on this last portion of the trail which ends at the camping ground near the Great Sand Dune welcome center.

-Great Sand Dunes National Park
+Arriving at Great Sand Dunes National Park

-Climbing up the dunes can be quite exhausting, especially if you continually do so while sand boarding or sledding.
+Climbing up the dunes can be quite exhausting, especially if you continually do so while sandboarding or sledding.
 Every step you take up the dune, the sand causes you to slide down, so be sure to bring plenty of water to stay hydrated!